layeddie/rv/rv_app_ui/README.md

 TODO:

+3. Test LED turns on and off from rpi iex prompt.
-3. Add Led config and LED Component to hardware / firmware and ui projects.
+4. Add Led config and LED Component to hardware / firmware and ui projects.
-4. Add LED on/off button to Phoenix / Liveview ui project.
+5. Add LED on/off button to Phoenix / Liveview ui project.
-5. Test LED turns on and off from liveview page.
+6. Test LED turns on and off from liveview page.
  - In progress

 Inspiration taken from Nerves Birdapp project